microsoft/api-guidelines/graph/GuidelinesGraph.md

 **Breaking changes:**

+- Changing the type of an instance annotation
+- Removing an instance annotation from a response paylod if the annotation is selectable
+- Removing an instance annotaiton from a response payload if the current behavior is that the annotation is always present in the response payload
+- Removing control information from a response payload if the current behavior is that the control information is always present in the response payload
 - Adding a property that is required for the creation of the type it is defined on
 - Changing the URL or fundamental request/response associated with a resource
 - Removing, renaming, or changing an incompatible type of a declared property //// TODO should we make clear what incompatible types are add making "compatible" type changes to the non-breaking list?